 One interesting idea that's gathering pace is that the new model will include Augmented Reality software, which overlays relevant information on any place or thing that you point the camera at.
 While we've yet to see proof of this, it would be a very cool addition.

 So with a new edge-to-edge design, software enabled fingerprint detection, long-range wireless charging, better display, plus the usual internal upgrades, the iPhone 8 and 8 Plus really could be a worthy way to mark a decade at the top.
 Roll on September 2017.

 Since there was no new iPad Air in 2015 or 2016 Apple fans were hoping for an update to that model soon.
 There were some concerns that the 9.7in iPad Pro had displaced the iPad Air line, but those fears were unfounded when Apple announced a new iPad in March 2017.
 Apple has done away with the Air from it's name, however: what was the iPad Air line is now just the iPad.

-Apple stop using Air in all its product names very soon - as signalled by the 13-inch MacBook Air's tiny update in 2016 and the retirement of the 11-inch version.
+Apple will likely stop using Air in all its product names very soon - as signalled by the 13-inch MacBook Air's tiny update in 2016 and the retirement of the 11-inch version.